 - Be a good citizen: Return your library books people!
 But also return movies or games to friends/family.
 Get your clothes out of dry cleaning.
 The point is leave without leaving a bad taste in anyone’s mouth.

 - Plan meals: This may be the first time you’ve ever done intentional grocery shopping but you’ll be happy you did.
 Purchasing too much food is not a good idea so plan so you can eat leftovers.
 Also eat as much food in your fridge that’s perishable.

 - Set up services in your new home and city: If you’re doing a long distance move, find a new dentist, doctor and veterinarian in the new town you’ll be living in.
 This is also the time to shop around for internet, cable and phone bundles as well as scheduling installation.
 Set up recycling and trash for your new place and don’t forget to cancel your old services and return any equipment to avoid charges.

 - Refill any prescriptions and buy travel necessities: It’s important to have your scripts filled.
-Travel sized essentials like contact lens solution and mouthwash should be purchased so you can pack up daily toiletries.
+Travel-sized essentials like contact lens solutions and mouthwash should be purchased so you can pack up daily toiletries.

-- Back up your computer: The universe is a crazy place.
+- Back up your computer: A universe is a crazy place.
 If anything goes wrong during your move, you’ll be happy to know you have a backup saved

-- Take the lightbulbs out of lamps you’re moving.
+- Take the lightbulbs out of the lamps you’re moving.

 - Forward your mail and fill out a change of address form.
 Change your address for your car insurance and registration and any monthly subscriptions you may have.